 Undiagnosed coeliacs are liable to various problems including cancer of the bowel, because the immune system becomes suppressed and constantly at full stretch.
 Anaemia and other vitamin absorption problems are likely too.
 It's worth being certain you're cutting out the right foods!
 And surprisingly diagnosis can sometimes broaden the range of things you can eat - eg foods containing wheat starch might be ok after all.

 Allergies have greater status because of anaphylactic shock.
-The man on the street is likely to have heard you can die from eating peanuts or being stung by a bee, and that this is because of allergies.
+Even the most unaware man on the street is likely to have heard you can die from eating peanuts or being stung by a bee, and that this is because of allergies.
 So if you want to be taken seriously you're better off describing your condition as an allergy rather than an intolerance.
 Of course we're talking about everyday situations here, not a conversation with your doctor or allergy specialist!

 And while it can be useful to shock people into taking you seriously, you'll need to explain to significant figures in your life what the consequences of eating the wrong foods are.
 Colleagues, family and friends will probably be curious when they first discover about allergies.
 While it may be uncomfortable to explain in detail your medical problems remember you're being an advocate for everyone else in the world with dietary problems.
 If you are prepared to talk about things calmly and honestly the easier it will be for the next person with an allergy that each of those people meet.
 It's always a relief when someone says "Oh yes — my friend/aunt/brother can't eat..." and you know you're with someone who understands.